pynvme/pynvme/doc/pytest.rst

      - the object of first Namespace of the controller
    * - verify
      - function
-     - declare this fixture in test cases where data crc is to be verified.
+     - declare this fixture in test cases where data CRC is to be verified.

 In the following example, the fixture *nvme0n1* initializes the namespace for the test.
 Then, we can use it to start an ioworker directly.
 Super intuitive!